-Degree-seeking and non-degree-seeking students requiring more than six years to complete the degree program or Accredited Graduate Certificate must submit a petition to the Registrar's Office.
+Degree-seeking students requiring more than six years to complete the degree program or a Graduate Certificate must submit a petition to the Registrar's Office.
 The Registrar's Office, in conjunction with the Director of Faculty and Degree Programs or Chief Academic Officer, will evaluate the applicability of the content of those courses completed early in the student's program.